Select the Modeling section of Maya, choose from upper left, status line.

 It is easier if you move the poly to .5 in Y,

-Set the pivot center using d and x, then scale.
+Set the pivot center at the ground using d and x, then scale.

 Cut the legs using Boolean.